SarayuGautam/SarayuGautam/README.md

 - 🦋 I'm a Flutter Developer judging by number of apps I've developed.

-- 📊 I'm preparing for my Masters in Computer Engineering.
+- 📊 I'm pursuing my Masters in Computer Engineering.

 - 📙 In my free time, I read books 🙃